JasonFritsche/BreweryFinder/README.md

 ## Fork

 Click the fork button to get your copy of the repo.
+The fork button is in the top-right area of this page.
+A fork is your own copy of the repository.

 ## Clone

 After you fork the repo you will need to clone it to your machine.
+Go to your GitHub repositories and open the forked BreweryFinder repository.
+Look for the "Clone or download" button and copy the url.

+Open your terminal and run the following git command:
+`git clone "paste the copied url here"`

-## Set the upstream
+## Set the Upstream repository

-This will allow you to stay up to date with changes.
+In order to keep up with the latest changes in the repo you should set the upstream repository for your local clone.
+If you haven't done so already, in your terminal change to the BreweryFinder directory/folder that was created when you ran the `git clone` command.
+Use the following command to change in to that directory: `cd BrewryFinder`

+Now set the upstream remote with the following command:
+* `git remote add upstream https://github.com/JasonFritsche/BreweryFinder.git`

+## Create a Branch

+Now that you've cloned the repository, create a branch for the issue or feature you plan on working on.
+First, enter the following git command to make sure you have all of the current version of BreweryFinder:
+* `git fetch upstream`

+Now create a new branch with the follow git command:
+* `git checkout -b <enter a branch name here without the brackets> upstream/master`

 ## Install dependencies

-Use the npm install command
+Use the `npm install` command in your terminal to install of of the project's dependencies.

+## Run the project locally

+Run `npm start` to run your local copy of the project on a local server.

+## Commit changes

+When you're ready to commit your changes you'll want to do the following:
+- Add the changes to your commit by running `git add .`
+- Commit the changes by running `git commit -m "relevant message here"` -Push the changes to GitHub by running ` git push origin <your branch name here>`

+## Open a Pull Request
+Go to your BreweryFinder repository on GitHub and click the "Compare and pull request" button.
+Describe what changes you made, and what issue number they are solving.
+Then click the "Create pull request" button.

 ------------------------------------------------